 If you were to jump on Twitter or the r/iOSBeta subreddit, you would have seen many beta program participants rejoicing about the addition of the battery percentage.
 However, you likely noticed that there were just as many iPhone users that aren’t seeing the feature.
 As it turns out, there are limitations to the devices that can show battery percentage on iPhone.
 One user points out that this is likely due to specific models having a lower resolution screen, or the screen is just too small.
 Here’s the list of devices that don’t currently have access to the battery percentage feature:

-The iPhone 12 Mini and 13 Mini missing out on this feature make a little bit of sense due to the rumors that Apple is planning on phasing out the Mini from its upcoming iPhone 14 lineup.
+At the time, the iPhone 12 Mini and 13 Mini missing out on this feature made a little bit of sense considering that Apple ended up phasing out the Mini in favor of the new Plus iPhone that has stuck around even following the launch of the iPhone 15 lineup.
 The other devices, with the iPhone XR and iPhone 11, are the two that feature displays with a lower resolution.
-At the time of this writing (the day after the release of iOS 16 Beta 5), these are the devices that do have the ability to show battery percentage on iPhone:
+At the time of this writing, these are the devices that do have the ability to show battery percentage on iPhone:

 - iPhone X